-Step 3: Once registered, you can contact Mrs Essma ALEM to obtain an application form.
+Step 3: Once registered, upload the Cotutelle agreement request form.
 It must be completed and signed by your PhD supervisor and the Doctoral School at Université Paris Cité.
 Thereafter, the doctoral school will send it to the IRO (International Relations Office) for study and evaluation at firstname.lastname@example.org.
 Please pay special attention to completing all the sections of the form or we will have to get back to you for additional informations.

 Step 4: After evaluating your application, the IRO’s International Cooperation team will contact the partner institutions involved to negotiate, validate and sign the international dual PhD degree agreement.